martinteoharov/pixpox-dev-docs/docs/I. Vision.md

 PixPox is inspired by the roguelike [Noita](https://store.steampowered.com/app/881100/Noita/).

 The aim is to provide game developers with the essentials tools for creating games similar to the aformentioned.
-The Cellular Automaton computation is optimized to run on the CPU making use of multi-threading for parallelization (or perhaps SIMD at a later stage).
+The Cellular Automaton computation is optimized to run on the CPU making use of multi-threading for parallelization.
 No GPU acceleration has been or is planned to be implemented in the context of CA.

 ## Overview of design; Main concepts